qsymmachus/notes/README.md

 * Design patterns outlined in [distributed-systems](https://github.com/qsymmachus/notes/blob/master/distributed-systems)
 * Best explanation of the [CAP theorem](https://codahale.com/you-cant-sacrifice-partition-tolerance/)
   * Of the CAP theorem's consistency, availability, and partition tolerance, partition tolerance is mandatory in distributed systems.
 You can only choose between consistency and availability.
-  * A more helpful heuristic may be the tradeoff between _yield_ (percent of requests answered successfully) and _harvest_ (percent of data included in the responses).
+  * A more helpful heuristic may be the tradeoff between _yield_ (percent of requests answered successfully) and _harvest_ (percent of most upt-to-date data included in the responses).
   * The yield/harvest tradeoff is outlined in Fox & Brewer, "Harvest, yield, and scalable tolerant systems" (1999).
 * The overview of Consul's architecture is a great real-world illustration of how distributed systems are built in practice: [Consul Architecture](https://www.consul.io/docs/architecture)
   * How Consul uses the [gossip protocol](https://www.consul.io/docs/architecture/gossip) so peers can find each other and detect node failure.